-Topics include: analysis of descriptive data, design of studies, evaluation of data, development of biological models.
+Topics include: analysis of descriptive data, design of studies, evaluation of data development of biological models.
 Examples of both acute and chronic diseases.
 624. Epidemiological Basis for Disease Control (3) Prerequisites: Public Health 601 and 602 Approaches to prevention and treatment of selected acute and chronic diseases.
-Potential effectiveness of control programs, results of clinical trials, and uses of epidemiological methods in program evaluation.
+Polertia effectiveness of control programs, results of clinical trials, and uses of epidemiological methods in program evaluation.
 625. Control of Infectious Diseases (3) Prerequisite: Public Health 621.

-Theoretical and practical experience in techniques available for control of infectious diseases.

-627. Introduction to Statistical Methods (3)

-Prerequisite: Public Health 602.
+Theoretical and practical experience in techniques available for control of infections 627.
+Advanced Statistical Methods in Public Health (3) Prerequisite: Public Health 602.

 Techniques for application of statistical theory to actual data.
-Topics include probability theory, estimation of parameters, and tests of hypothesis for both the discrete and continuous case.
-631. Consumer Health and Safety (3) Health problems associated with consumer goods, toys, apparel, aerosols and food additives.
-632. Air Quality (3) Prerequisites: Biology 100, Chemistry 251, Physics 180A.
-Theory and application of sample analysis, manual and automated means; site selection; gas and aerosol sampling; monitoring; biological effect of air pollution.
-633. Air Quality Management (3) One lecture and six hours of laboratory Prerequisite: Public Health 632 Techniques and strategies of ambient air pollution control, federal and state air quality regulations; air contaminants control in the work place and OSHA regulations.
-634. Environmental Protection (3) Rationale and mechanisms for control of water supplies, liquid and solid wastes disposal, lighting, heat, food and housing, pesticides and community noise.
-635. Occupational Medicine (3) Etiology, diagnosis of disease and stress in the modern industrial environment.
-637. Environmental Health Biology (3) Prerequisites: Public Health 635 and consent of instructor.
+Topics include probabilities or estimation of parameters and continuous theory, estimation of parameters, and tests of hypothesis for both the discrete and continuos

+631. Consumer Health and Safety (3)

+Health problems associated with consumer goods, toys, apparel, aerosols and fool ditives. additives.

+632. Air Quality (3)

+Prerequisites: Biology 100, Chemistry 251, Physics 180A.
+Theory and application of sample analysis, manual and automated means, site selector is and aerosol sampling. gas and aerosol sampling; monitoring; biological effect of air pollution.

+633. Air Quality Management (3)

+One lecture and six hours of laboratory.

+Prerequisite: Public Health 632.

+Techniques and strategies of ambient air pollution control, federal and state air qualitations; air contaminants contaminants regulations; air contaminants control in the work place and OSHA regulations.
+634. Environmental Protection (3) Rationale and mechanisms for control of water supplies, liquid and solid wastes dispositing, heat, food and housing lighting, heat, food and housing, pesticides and community noise.
+635. Occupational Medicine (3) Etiology, diagnosis of disease and stress in the modern industrial environment 637.
+Environmental Health Biology (3) Prerequisites: Public Health 635 and consent of instructor.
 Identification of biological mechanisms of adaptation to environmental influences, including: cell injury, repair and inflammation; homeostasis and biochemical adaptation; physiological adaptation; and the mechanisms of carcinogenesis, mutagenesis and teratogenesis.
-Application of these concepts to public health situations.
-638A.
+Application of these concepts to public health situations: 638A.
 Toxicology (3) Prerequisites: Chemistry 160, 200 and 201; Biology 261.
-Essentials of industrial toxins, measurement, impact on biological systems and mechanisms for control.
+Essentials of industrial toxins; measurement, impact on biological systems and mechanisms for control.
 (Formerly numbered Public Health 733.)
 638B.
-Methods in Toxicity Testing (3) Nine hours of laboratory Prerequisite: Credit or concurrent registration in Public Health 638A.
+Methods in Toxicity Testing (3) Nine hours of laboratory.

+Prerequisite: Credit or concurrent registration in Public Health 638A.
 Laboratory methods used in evaluating chemicals for potential human toxicity.
 (Formerly numbered Public Health 738.)
 639. Water Quality Investigation (3) Two lectures and three hours of laboratory.